thzandvl/microhack-sap-data/DataFlowConfig.md

 * In the mapping tab, select `Import schemas`.
 Since source and target fields have the same name, the system can auto-generate the mapping
 <img src="images/synapsews/rfcMapping.jpg">

-* For date and time fields we need to make sure the system maps these to the SQL Date fields.
-Therefore, go to the JSON Code and add `convertDateToDateTime` and `convertTimeToTimespan` parameters.
+* For the prediction model we'll calcute the offset between the billing document date and the actual payment data.
+For this we need to have these date fields mapped to SQL Date fields.
+Therefore, go to the JSON Code for the pipeline and add `convertDateToDateTime` and `convertTimeToTimespan` parameters.
 <img src="images/synapsews/jsonCodeButton.jpg">

 Add these parameters at the existing `typeproperties \ source` element :